MauroDataMapper-NHSD/nhsd-datadictionary-docker/doc/aws-deployment.md

     necessary group memberships to share the admin work.
 The script contains a list of users to update and will first check these users exist.

-2. The system has a regular update which may result in the need for a restart.
+2. The script runs a regular update which may result in the need for a restart.

 3. To install Docker it is necessary to add the Docker repository to the system—this step only needs to be run once.